FUNDING YOUR VOYAGE

 We recommend that you book and pay your deposit before applying for bursaries as most bursary providers expect you to show commitment.
 In extraordinary cases we are able to reserve voyage places without deposit, please contact us.

-Once you have booked online and paid the deposit, you can apply to the following bursary providers if appropriate:
+Once you have booked online and paid the deposit, you can apply to any of the following bursary providers if appropriate:

 Support may be offered to young people who are 14 to 18 years old and would not usually be able to afford the voyage.